UniversalAptronym/Locus-Server/README.md

 [Setup and Installation Guide](../../wiki/Setup-and-Installation)

-Welcome to the Locus Server project.
+Welcome to the Hearth Box project.
 Our primary goal is to provide an easy to use and affordable method for oppressed and at-risk groups (such as the LGBT+ community and religious or ethnic minorities) to communicate securely without fear of surveillance, censorship, or government violence.
 Our secondary goal is to make it easier for people to manage and store their own data online, without relying on expensive and intrusive tech monopolies.
 This guide will show you how to set up a secure, end-to-end encrypted, self-hosted communication server which includes text, voice, and video chat, and which can be modified to include encrypted, remotely-accessible cloud storage and ad blocking.

 This server facilitates communication which is much more difficult for governments or malicious actors to surveil than other methods like texting, Facebook Messenger, Instagram, WhatsApp, or Discord.
 While we suggest the [Signal app](https://signal.org/#signal) as an easier-to-use alternative for secure, end-to-end encrypted communication, it is blocked in some countries (such as [Russia, Venezuela,](https://www.theverge.com/2024/8/9/24217008/signal-blocked-venezuela-russia) [China, and Iran](https://www.techradar.com/news/china-blocks-signal-heres-what-you-need-to-know)).
 This can be circumvented by a virtual private network (VPN), but those services are often restricted by oppressive governments as well.